Germany’s Auto Industry, EVs, and Climate Change Action

 climate change and Germany's car production

-The documentary investigates Germany’s combustion and diesel technology and whether the industry will survive in the age of rapid electric car production or is it nearing its demise.
+The documentary investigates Germany’s combustion and diesel technology and whether the industry will survive in the age of rapid electric car production or is nearing its demise.

 Why is Germany slow to transition to making electric cars?